 What are supersets?

-Supersets is the pairing of two exercises that are performed back-to-back with minimal to no rest in-between them.
+A superset is the pairing of two exercises performed back-to-back with minimal to no rest in-between.

 What are some benefits of using supersets?

 Superset benefits all come down to their programming and rationale for use.
-A few of the major benefits include:
+They are a great time saver in the gym, could benefit your power output, and provide heaps of extra muscular stimulus.